 The new city hall featured a square footprint, on raised ground from street level.
 It was built of tan brick and concrete, with Ionic columns supporting pedimented porticos on each of the four sides.
 The dome was covered with red tile.
 The building was demolished in the early 1960s to make space for a "modern" city hall and convention center.

-The population grew, and new schools such as Bolton High School, Menard Memorial High School, and Providence Academy were built.
+The population grew, and new schools such as Bolton High School, Menard Memorial High School, and Providence Central Academy were built.
 The automobile arrived, and streets began to be paved.
 Electric trolley service was provided around the city.

 The first bridge across the Red River was completed in 1902, the Murray Street Bridge.
 A two-lane steel truss swing bridge, it remained in operation until demolished in 1983 and replaced by the Gillis Long Bridge at Jackson Street.

 In 1912, a commission form of government was adopted by the Legislature which provided for the election of a Mayor, who also served as Commissioner of Public Health and Safety, a Commissioner of Streets and Parks and a Commissioner of Finance and Utilities.

 The building of Camp Beauregard near Pineville started in 1917, when the War Department authorized more than thirty such camps around the country to train troops for World War I.